pyth-network/pyth-sdk-rs/pyth-sdk-terra/README.md

 let price_feed: PriceFeed = query_price_feed(deps.querier, contract_addr, id).unwrap().price_feed;
 ```

+### Example contract

+Checkout [Example Terra Contract](../examples/terra-contract/) as an example which uses Pyth Terra contract to fetch a price.
+This example also includes guidance for how to [write](../examples/terra-contract/Developing.md), and [deploy and query](../examples/terra-contract/tools/README.md) contracts.

+## Price Feed and Price API

 The `PriceFeed` struct contains several useful functions for working with the price.
 Some of these functions are described below.
 For more detailed information, please see the crate documentation.

 ### Get the current price